microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise4/README.md

     The control which is hosted by the wrapper is exposed through the **ChildInternal** property.
 As such, we can cast it to the control we're hosting (**CalendarView**) and we can access to its properties and events.
 In this case, we just subscribe to the **SelectedDatesChanged** event.

 3. Now we can implement an event handler for this event.
-Copy and paste the following code at the end of the class:
+Add first the following namespace in the class header:

     ```csharp
+    using System.Linq;
+    ```

+4. Now copy and paste the following code at the end of the class:

+    ```csharp
     private void CalendarView_SelectedDatesChanged(Windows.UI.Xaml.Controls.CalendarView sender, Windows.UI.Xaml.Controls.CalendarViewSelectedDatesChangedEventArgs args)
     {
+        if (args.AddedDates.Any())
+        {
             SelectedDate = args.AddedDates[0];
         }
+    }
     ```

     We're simply setting the dependency property we have just defined with the first value of the **AddedDates** collection.
 Remember that, since we're using the control in single selection mode, the collection will always include only a single element.

-4. Now that the selected date is exposed through a dependency property, we don't need any more to handle the date selection in code behind.
+5. Now that the selected date is exposed through a dependency property, we don't need any more to handle the date selection in code behind.
 We can just bind the **SelectedDate** property exposed by our wrapper to the **Date** property of the ViewModel.
-5. Double click on the **AddNewExpense.xaml** file inside the **Views** folder in Solution Explorer.
+6. Double click on the **AddNewExpense.xaml** file inside the **Views** folder in Solution Explorer.
-6. Locate the wrapper you have previously added towards the end of the file and set the **SelectedDate** property as in the following sample:
+7. Locate the wrapper you have previously added towards the end of the file and set the **SelectedDate** property as in the following sample:

 ```xml
 <local:CalendarViewWrapper Grid.Column="1" Grid.Row="6" Margin="5, 0, 0, 0" SelectedDate="{Binding Path=Date, Mode=TwoWay}" />